2021–22 Australian bushfire season: Western Australia

-Another fire was burning in the south west to the north east of Maragret River in the Treeton and Osmington areas which burned out 100 ha.
+Another fire was burning in the south west to the north east of Margaret River in the Treeton and Osmington areas which burned out 100 ha.

 On 6 January, a fire burned through 4 ha of bushland on Mount Clarence less than 1 km from the central business district of Albany.
 The fire threatened homes but was extinguished the same day.

 A fire started burning on 11 January around Eagle Bay and Dunsborough with over 220 ha of bushland consumed in the blaze.
 Over 150 fire-fighters were needed to combat the blaze which left Eagle Bay and Bunker Bay isolated with plans to evacuate holiday makers.